ATLauncher/discord-bot/README.md

 Once built simply run `npm run start` which will run the **index.js** file in the **dist/** folder.

 ## Docker
 This repository contains support for Docker.
-Simply run `doceker build .` to build a Docker image ready to use.
+Simply run `docker build` to build a Docker image ready to use.

 Alternatively we have an automated build running on our Docker Hub repo at https://hub.docker.com/r/atlauncher/discord-bot/ accessed with identifier `atlauncher/discord-bot`.

-### Including secrets.json
+### Including config
-In order to use the docker image, a secret.json must be provided at the **/usr/src/app/config/** directory.
+In order to use the docker image, configs must be provided at the **/app/config/** directory.
+Use this image as a base image and then add in your configs or you can alternatively provide a base64 encoded string of the config in the **DISCORD_BOT_CONFIG** environment variable.

 ## Contributing
 If you wish to contribute, please see the **CONTRIBUTING.md** file in the root of this repository.